dan-leo/masters/thesis/v8/4_results.md

 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/SINRperceived.pdf}
 	\end{minipage}}
 \caption{UE reported RSRP and SINR for LTE vendors, UE and MNOs.
 The maximum values depend on where the test took place, before signals are attenuated until disconnection.
 Ublox and Quectel show similar values, unlike the defined disparity stated in \S\ref{design_sinr}.
 MTN and Vodacom also show similar values, except for the 10 dBm deterioration in the Vodacom-Nokia RSRP.
-This deterioration could be as a result of NB-IoT being configured for in-band or guard-band instead of stand-alone.}
+This deterioration could be as a result of NB-IoT being configured for in-band or guard-band instead of stand-alone.
+Overall, signal strength in terms of RSRP and SINR shows satisfactory performance, except for Vodacom-Nokia.}
 \end{figure}

-Overall, signal strength in terms of RSRP and SINR shows satisfactory performance, except for Vodacom-Nokia.

 #### Enhanced Coverage Levels

 ECL Classes (in \S\ref{ECLs} and \S\ref{des_ECLs}) increase repetition depending on signal strength between UE device and eNodeB.
 The section looks at the percentage distribution of ECL Classes in the different datasets and against RSRP.
 It was not considered to use SINR as it showed similar results.

 \begin{figure}[ht]
   \subfloat[The figure shows the percentage distribution of ECL Classes for different datasets.
-Notably, about 90\% of Nokia's dataset lies within ECL Class 1, as opposed to roughly 50\% in ZTE, Ericsson and Huawei in ECL Class 0, which means Nokia will impact battery usage more for UE devices.
+Notably, about 90\% of Nokia's dataset lies within ECL Class 1, as opposed to roughly 50\% of ZTE, Ericsson and Huawei's distribution in ECL Class 0, which means Nokia will impact battery usage more for UE devices.
 It can be seen that 25\% of Quectel's distribution exists in ECL Class 2, with Ublox showing only half as much.
 This is significant because it means that Ublox devices fare better in deeper coverage situations than Quectel.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering